What is Total Productive Maintenance (TPM)?

 Step 2: Planned maintenance

 As the above point suggests, not all of the maintenance can be done by the operators themselves.
 Both specialized upkeep and those actions that operators can perform for themselves can be planned ahead of time to minimize unforeseen downtimes.
-Through keeping an eye on failure rates and past machine halts, you should be able to plan upkeep activities for exactly when they are most likely to be required.
+By keeping an eye on failure rates and past machine halts, you should be able to plan upkeep activities for exactly when they are most likely to be required.

 Thanks to knowing the scheduled downtime of each station, you will also be able to produce the inventory needed for the process in advance, and avoid maintenance from impacting the entire production line.